This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - A legal review

-If you are not satisfied with the results or if you want to recover more damages, you can also file a civil lawsuit.
+If you are not satisfied with the results or want to recover more damages, you can also file a civil lawsuit.
 Your lawyer can guide you through this process as well.

 How to Find a Lawyer for Filing an Illinois Lawsuit

 You don’t technically have to have a lawyer to file a lawsuit, but the process is much more likely to go in your favor if you do.
-Look for an Illinois lawyer or law firm with specific expertise and experience in the type of case you have.
+Look for an Illinois lawyer or law firm with specific expertise and experience in the type of case you want to file.

 - What is the Americans with Disabilities Act (ADA)? (n.d.).
 ADA National Network | Information, Guidance and Training on the Americans with Disabilities Act.